 If it really takes me $110,000 ($100,000 down payment + $3,000 acquisition + $1,500 loan + $4,500 rent ready costs) to buy the $400,000 rental property, then I need to compare investing $110,000 to $100,000 investment in the stock market.
 Real estate has a high cost of doing business, and we should expect a higher return!

 The Real Estate Investing Return on Investment Quadrant™

-Now that we've defined, at least from a high level, let's dive into the details on the four ways you make money with real estate.
+Now that we’ve defined, at least from a high level, your true real estate investment, let’s dive into the details on the four ways you make money with real estate.
 The Return on Investment Quadrant™ is a great visual guide for showing the returns.

 I wish I could take credit for creating this great visual, but I can’t!
 This is the brainchild of James Orr, who is an investor and real estate broker in Fort Collins, CO.
 He’s gracious enough to allow me to use the Return on Investment Quadrant™.

 Let’s jump into the details on the four types of returns.

 Appreciation is how much the property value increases over time.
 Many investing websites out there say something along the lines of “buy for cash flow, don’t worry about appreciation.
 You may or may not get some and if you do, it’s a cherry on top.”